 The U.S. Preventive Services Task Force recommends vision screening for all children at least once between the ages of 3 and 5 years and suggests that vision screening tools can be useful in detecting visual impairment, including abnormal refractive errors, strabismus, and amblyopia.
 The federal Office of Head Start requires all children in Head Start programs to receive a vision screen or have screening results on file within 45 days of a child's enrollment.
-Vision impairments are common conditions among young children, affecting 5 to 10 percent of all preschool-aged children.
-If not detected and treated early, vision impairment could affect all aspects of life, negatively impacting a child's ability to learn, athletic performance, and self-esteem.
-According to the Centers for Disease Control and Prevention, impaired vision can affect a child's emotional, neurologic, and physical development by potentially limiting the range of experiences and kinds of information to which the child is exposed.
-A leading preschool vision screening study notes that vision screening is critical to the welfare of our children and can have an impact not only on vision and eye health but also on social development and productivity. iii
+Vision impairments are common conditions among young children, affecting 5 to 10 percent of all preschool-aged children.1 If not detected and treated early, vision impairment could affect all aspects of life, negatively impacting a child's ability to learn, athletic performance, and self-esteem.
+According to the Centers for Disease Control and Prevention, impaired vision can affect a child's emotional, neurologic, and physical development by potentially limiting the range of experiences and kinds of information to which the child is exposed."
+A leading preschool vision screening study notes that vision screening is critical to the welfare of our children and can have an impact not only on vision and eve health but also on social development and productivity.

-For more information on the national Year of Children's Vision initiative, children's eye health, or to become a collaborating organization in the YOCV, please call 1-800-331-2020 or visit http://nationalcenter.preventblindness.org/year-childrens-vision.
+For more information on the national Year of Children's Vision initiative, children's eve health, or to assist with providing planned monthly activities or topical resources for the YOCV, please call 1-800-331-2020 or visit http://nationalcenter.preventblindness.org/year-childrens-vision.

 About Prevent Blindness America and its National Center for Children's Vision and Eye Health of people each year through public and professional education, advocacy, certified vision screening and training, community and patient service programs and research.
 In 2009, Prevent Blindness America established the National Center for Children's Vision and Eye Health, with funding and leadership support from the HRSA- Maternal and Child Health Bureau.
-Serving as a major resource for the establishment of a public health infrastructure, the National Center advances and promotes children's vision and eye care, providing leadership and training to public entities throughout the United States.
-The National Center is advised by a committee of national experts and leaders from the fields of ophthalmology, optometry, pediatrics, nursing, family advocates and public health to guide the work and recommendations of the Center.
-For more information, or to make a contribution to the sight-saving fund, call 1-800-331-2020.
-Or, visit us on the Web at www.preventblindness.org or www.facebook.com/preventblindness.
+Serving as a major resource for the establishment of a public health infrastructure, the National Center advances and promotes children's vision and eye care, providing leadership and training to public entities throughout the United